Rena Moran

-Rena L. Moran (born April 13, 1960) is an American politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 65A, which includes portions of the city of Saint Paul in Ramsey County in the Twin Cities metropolitan area.
+Rena L. Moran (born April 13, 1960) is an American politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 65A, which includes portions of the city of Saint Paul in Ramsey County in the Twin Cities metropolitan area.

 Early life, education, and career

 Moran graduated from Southern Illinois University in Carbondale, Illinois, where she received a B.S. in Early Childhood Education.
 She overcame homelessness when she and her six children first arrived to Minnesota.
 She recently worked as a Parent Leader Coordinator for Prevent Child Abuse Minnesota.

 Minnesota House of Representatives

-Moran was first elected to the House in 2010 and was re-elected in 2012.
+Moran was first elected to the House in 2010 and was re-elected in 2012, 2014, 2016, 2018, and 2020.
+She did not run for re-election in 2022.

 Personal life

 Moran is married and has seven children.